This chocolate zucchini bread is quick and easy to make and everyone loves it. It’s the perfect way to use up that garden zucchini!

 Does zucchini bread freeze well?

 Let the bread cool completely after baking, and then wrap it tightly in plastic wrap and then foil, and freeze it for up to 3 months.

 - Make sure not to over-mix the zucchini bread batter.
 If you mix the batter too much your zucchini bread may be a bit dense.
 Simply stir with a spoon until the ingredients are just combined.

 - You can make this chocolate zucchini bread healthier by using half whole wheat flour, or by decreasing the sugar and using 1/4 cup granulated sugar instead of 1/2 cup, or both.
 I’ve made them this way and they’re still delicious, although less sweet (obviously).

 - I don’t recommend omitting the chocolate chips as they add quite a bit of sweetness and I found the bread a bit bland when I tried this.

-- I use Dutch process cocoa powder for this chocolate zucchini bread and have not tried it with regular cocoa powder.
+- I use Dutch process cocoa powder for this zucchini bread and have not tried it with regular cocoa powder.